-Mr Manuel Piscopo has been involved in the Group since 2005 as owner and manager of the Safi and Mqabba outlets.
-Following the Group restructuring in 2018, Manuel has been involved as shareholder and manager of a number of entities within the Group.
-Manuel has also served the Group as head of new outlets and maintenance since 2014 and has been actively involved in setting the Group standards and ensuring that such standards are maintained throughout the various outlets.
+Manuel Piscopo has been part of The Convenience Shop Group since 2005, initially as owner and manager of the Safi and Maabba outlets.
+Following the Group's restructuring in 2018, he assumed roles as shareholder and manager across several entities within the Group.
+Since 2014, he has served as Head of New Outlets and Maintenance, leading the implementation and monitoring of Group operational standards across all retail locations.